missjwo/wp-community-uk-slack/README.md

 ## Code of Conduct

 This channel is not an official WordPress channel, but we do expect all our members to be lovely to each other.
 That's why we've decided to include a Code of Conduct.
-This is the same code of conduct as you would see in any WordCamp and across the WordPress community.
+This code of conduct is based off the code of conduct that you would see in many WordCamp and across the WordPress community.

 For this code of conduct, We refers to the administrators of this team.
 This team is formed from the following people: